 Students of the American Civil War history will perhaps know of the “disappearance” of 26 bars of pure gold, each weighing a massive 50 pounds each around Pennsylvania’s Elk-Cameron County.
 This was a shipment ordered by President Lincoln to pay the Union soldiers’ salaries.
 Through some bizarre series of events, this gold was “lost” and has since never been found.
 There is a spiritual explanation behind this event, which was given by Ustad Saheb himself.
 As the obligation of Rashidji was due to Abraham Lincoln, a quantity of gold was “loaned” to him from the treasures of Demavand for a specific time.
 Using the speculative market at that time, Lincoln was able to make some money from this quantity of gold which was used as a reserve (much like commodity exchanges function today).
 Once the necessary amount which was due to Lincoln was earned, the loaned gold was brought back to Demavand.
 Readers may wonder how such a massive quantity of gold could be transported between thousands of kilometers?
 The Abeds are Masters of All Sciences and have a method to do so, which has been explained by the Master and recorded in the Memorial Volume.

 Now the vast amount of gold which was due to Ustad Saheb from Abraham Lincoln could not be given to the Master in its physical form.
 For this purpose, the Sraoshavarez produced the Aksir-e-Azam or a special powder which had the ability to transmute copper into gold.
 The Aksir in the silver box which was given to Ustad Saheb was sufficient to make gold worth about Rs.
 300,000 in those days, over 140 years ago!
 As per the Metal Exchanges, the price of gold in 1880 (around the time when this must have happened) was $21 per ounce.
 Today it has crossed $1000 per ounce!
 From my rough back of envelope calculations, that would be about 450 KILOS of gold!
 Throughout his life, Ustad Saheb used to buy raw copper from the market in small sheets and through a process of application of the powder and heat, the sheet would be transmuted to 100% gold which he would sell to some jeweler.
-Due to his own past obligations, Ustad Saheb wasted a large amount of this Aksir in his early years of travel and it was only very late in life that a friend advised him to make the gold all in one go and then invest the money in government bonds and securities, through which he managed to leave behind a valuable estate for his descendants.
+Due to his own past obligations, Ustad Saheb wasted a large amount of this Aksir in his early years of travel and it was only very late in life that a friend and a stocks broker advised him to make the gold all in one go and then invest the money in government bonds and securities, through which he managed to leave behind a valuable estate for his descendants.